 But it doesn’t end there.
 What train companies don’t tell you is that you can now claim for a lot more than just a delay to your journey - you can also claim compensation for poor service and consequential costs resulting from your delay.

-Don’t forget, if the ticket was over £100 and you purchased the ticket on your Credit Card, you will be covered by section 75 and can get money back that way.
-To date this has had limited use by consumers and so we are keen to hear how it goes if you use this approach.
+Don’t forget, if the ticket was over £100 and you purchased it on your Credit Card, you will be covered by section 75 and can get money back that way.
+To date, few consumers have used this option, so we are keen to hear how it goes if you use this approach.

 Companies signed up to delay repay scheme:

 Train delay compensation can be up to 100% of your fare depending on the length of the delay.